or scroll for handy tips and a little nostalgia.

-Stewed Rhubarb can be enjoyed on its own as a simple dessert or as a topping for things like ice cream, yogurt, porridge and muesli.
+- it's versatile – stewed rhubarb can be enjoyed on its own as a simple dessert or as a topping for things like ice cream, yogurt, porridge and muesli

-Version 1 – A 3-ingredient recipe that was passed to me from a lady standing next to me at the market stall when I bought the rhubarb from my local farmers market!
-She told me this is how she remembers her mum making stewed rhubarb and plenty older cookbooks repeat this version of the recipe.
+- you'll find two variations of this recipe here – version 1 is a 3-ingredient recipe that was passed on to me from a lady standing next to me at the market stall when I purchased rhubarb (she told me this is how she remembers her mum making stewed rhubarb and plenty older cookbooks I consulted repeat this version of the recipe) while version 2 just adds a couple of extra ingredients.

 If you have more rhubarb and want to make a larger quantity, simply multiply all of the ingredients.

-To make version 1 of the recipe, you’ll also need:
+To make version 1 of the recipe, you'll also need sugar and water.

 How to make Stewed Rhubarb